DT Woodturning

 Q. Why are the top arms of the dummy different to the bottom arm?

-A. The Two top arms have offset shafts, when they are placed into the dummy body it allows the two arms to be almost level, if the left arm was higher than the right then you would be training your technique at different heights.
+A. The Two top arms have offset shafts, when they are placed into the dummy body it allows the two arms to be almost level.
 The bottom arm has a central cut shaft.